jeftegoes/EnglishStudyAndContent/README.md

 -

-# 4. To remenber / memorize
+# 4. To remember / memorize

 - Accomplishes = realiza
 - Are = Estão / Estava / Estar